ethereum-optimism/specs/specs/protocol/derivation.md

 pack the final (small) frame of one channel with one or more frames from the next channel.

-Also note that we use a streaming compression scheme, and we do not need to know how many blocks a channel will end up containing when we start a channel, or even as we send the first frames in the channel.
+Also note that we use a streaming compression scheme, and we do not need to know how many batches a channel will end up containing when we start a channel, or even as we send the first frames in the channel.

 And by splitting channels across multiple data transactions, the L2 can have larger block data than the